 One example of using the depth mask is for rendering translucent geometry.
 When some of the objects in a scene are translucent, then all of the opaque objects should be rendered first, followed by the translucent objects.
 Suppose that you rendered a translucent object, and then rendered an opaque object that lies behind the translucent object.
-The depth test would cause the opaque object should be visible through the translucent object.
-But "translucent" means that the opaque objects first.
-And it's important to turn off writing to the depth buffer, by calling gl.depthMask(false), while rendering the translucent objects.
-The reason is that a translucent object that is drawn behind another translucent object should be visible through the front object.
+The depth test would cause the opaque object to be hidden by the translucent object.
+But "translucent" means that the opaque object should be visible through the translucent object.
+So it's important to render all the opaque objects first.
+And it's important to turn off writing to the depth buffer, by calling gl.depthMask(false), while rendering the translucent object should be visible through the front object.
 Note, however, that the depth test must still be enabled while the translucent objects are being rendered, since a translucent object can be hidden by an opaque object.
 Also, alpha blending must be on while rendering the translucent objects.